National Certificate in Tobacco Treatment Practice

 The National Certificate in Tobacco Treatment Practice (NCTTP) will replace the varied certification programs that currently exist.
-Therefore, effective immediately the Center for Tobacco Treatment Research and Training will no longer issue the UMass Tobacco Treatment Specialist Certification, and renewals will not be required.
+Therefore, the Center for Tobacco Treatment Research and Training no longer issues the UMass Tobacco Treatment Specialist Certification, and renewals are not required.

 a.
 High School diploma plus 4,000 (2 years full-time) of work in a human services position.